ryanmaclean/Synology_M2_volume/README.md

-# Synology M2 volume
+# Synology M2 Volume Creation Bash Script

 ### Description

-Easily create an M.2 volume on Synology NAS without a lot of typing and no need for any how-to guides.
-And you ***don't*** need Synology branded NVMe drives.
+Create an M.2 volume on Synology NAS.
+You won't need Synology branded NVMe drives.

 - **DSM 7** This script creates the RAID and storage pool on your NVMe drive(s) so you can then create the volume in the DSM GUI.
 - **DSM 6** This script creates the RAID, storage pool and volume on your NVMe drive(s) for you.